bvencel/CrudeTemplate/README.md

 - Scenarios where structure is fixed and only content changes.

 ## Limitations
-Not ideal for highly dynamic, logic-driven, or user-customizable templates.
+Not ideal for highly dynamic, logic-driven or user-customizable templates.

 What this library does **not** do
 - No culture or localization support